estadaoDados/blog/wp-content/plugins/wp-to-twitter/readme.txt

 Contributions by [Thor Erik](http://www.thorerik.net), Bill Berry and [Andrea Baccega](http://www.andreabaccega.com).
 Some code previously contributed is no longer in this plug-in.
 Other bug fixes and related citations can be found in the changelog.

 == Changelog ==

+= 2.6.0 =

+* Support for new features in WP Tweets PRO 1.4.0.
+* Minor interface tweaks.
+* Removed settings export (it was out of date and nobody sent it anyway).
+* Bug fix: bad settings link in API failure warnings.
+* Bug fix: URL shortener returned error when not shortening URLs.
+* Bug fix: Category limits are not applied if 'category' is not an available taxonomy.
+* Bug fix: Prevent publish actions from running twice for scheduled posts.
+* Change: significant changes to large portions of plug-in text.
+My apologies to translators...but there's less text, now!
+* File restructuring and code cleanup.
+* Added Danish translation.
+* Updated French translation.

 = 2.5.9 =